okfn/okfn.github.com/blog/_posts/2014-01-10-olap-introduction.md

 mostly because of data inconsistency.
 In the analytical system the redundancy is many times desired.
 Any information that is readily available close to the data being queried is making the responses faster.
-The design of the analytial systems and presence of historical data allows reconstructability of the redundant information, therefore any inconsistencies might be corrected.
+The design of the analytical systems and presence of historical data allows reconstructability of the redundant information, therefore any inconsistencies might be corrected.
 Examples of redundancies in the analytical systems: